 I didn’t compete.
 The main reason was that Thanksgiving was over and I had to return to Oregon.
 Despite all the stress (and it was pretty major — I even remember going to bed early that night from how exhausted I was), there was a small part of me that wished I had.

 From 1989 to 1990, I was the co-owner of a small business in my town called Rentendo (I was 12 or 13 at the time).
-A friend of mine came up with the idea of renting out NES games from our houses (or in his case, he had an actual clubhouse with stocked shelves and real inventory — he lived in town, while I lived several miles away in a rural area outside of the main city, so I never saw a single customer other than kids at school).
+A friend of mine — the same one who I went to Washington with — came up with the idea of renting out NES games from our houses (or in his case, an actual clubhouse with stocked shelves and inventory — he lived in town, while I lived several miles away in a rural area outside the main city, so I never saw a single customer other than a couple kids who went to our school).

-We had business cards, help/walk-through videos (“finishing of?”, oh dear, apparently “completion” wasn’t in my vocabulary…), and monthly newsletters (still trying to find a hard copy) that we distributed amongst friends (who then distributed copies of their own).
-It’s how I learned word-of-mouth is still the best form of advertising there is (screw all this billboard, television ad, in-your-face marketing garbage of today — focusing on making something good and people will talk about it endlessly).
-And yes, we had a large selection of NES games in stock (which we owned and played ourselves, obviously).
+We had business cards, help/walk-through videos (“the finishing of?”
+Apparently “completion” wasn’t part of my vocabulary at the time), and monthly newsletters (I’m still trying to find a hard copy) that we distributed amongst people in the Corvallis community and friends, who then distributed copies of their own.
+We also put a crossword puzzle in them.
+Rentendo is how I learned word-of-mouth is the best form of advertising there is (screw all this billboard, television ad, in-your-face marketing garbage of today, instead focus on making something actually good and people will talk about it endlessly).
+We had a large selection of NES games in stock, which we owned and, obviously, played ourselves.

-My friend was (and still is) the entrepreneurial type, focused on running an actual business and making money, while I was (and still am) more interested in just having fun/enjoying gaming.
-We didn’t make a lot of money (or at least I didn’t), but it was something we did for a little over a year, and it was driven by interest and passion.
+My friend was (and still is) the entrepreneurial type, and focused on running the actual business to make money, while I was (and still am) more interested in just having fun talking about and playing NES games.
+We didn’t make a lot of money, but it was something we did for a little over 1 full year, and it was driven by interest and passion for the NES.